 It defines a vulnerable adult, looks at the types of abuse that can be inflicted and explores how to recognise the warning signs of such abuse.
-It also asks trainees to think about who could be the abuser and why abuse isn't always reported.
+It also asks trainees to think about who the abuser could be and why abuse is not always reported.

 Slipping and tripping is the single most common cause of major injury in UK workplaces.

 This module looks at the importance of recognising potential slip, trip and fall hazards in the workplace.
 It looks at the consequences of the hazards and how to prevent them.
 It identifies hazards due to obstructions, slippery floors, untidy work areas, poor visibility, stairs and misuse of stepladders.

 This module covers what organisations and individuals need to do to comply with current data protection regulations and laws.
 It includes information about data breaches, penalties, the responsibilities of the data protection officer, consent to data collection, accountability for data protection, data protection impact assessments and the concept of personal data.